-The report built an online ideation phase with the EU-wide stakeholder community including policy practitioners, academics, representatives from third-sector organisations, and private sector representatives.
+The study included an online ideation phase with the EU-wide stakeholder community including policy practitioners, academics, representatives from third-sector organisations, and private sector representatives.
 This ideation phase helped identify, categorise and prioritise the main determinants of opportunity areas for the Silver Economy.
-The community of stakeholders voted on ideas proposed and the study team developed ten case studies that showed most potential for helping grow the Silver Economy.
+The community of stakeholders voted on ideas proposed and the study team developed ten case studies that showed most potential for helping to grow the Silver Economy.
 The result of this phase was presented at a validation workshop that was hosted by the European Commission in 2017.

 Why is it being released now?

 The report was commissioned by the European Commission and aims to capture the potential of the Silver Economy in Europe to provide a reference framework for the development of a Silver Economy strategy for Europe.
 The launch of the report was aligned with the announcement of the EU Silver Economy Awards on 3 May, 2018.

 Across the EU, member states have already implemented an array of policy initiatives in relation to the Silver Economy and an overview of existing policies is presented in the Annexes of the report.
 For example, a summary is provided on the national policy initiatives of Ireland and France and of the regional initiatives of Spain, Germany and Flanders that are related to the Silver Economy.